10 Travel Photography Tips from World-class Experts

 10. Try a new perspective.
 Take your time and look for new angles when shooting your photographs, advises Rowse.
 This might mean kneeling, getting down on the ground or looking for a higher vantage point.

 Ready to try these travel photography tips on a new assignment?
-Sign up for Club Staffing’s job alerts or apply today to get connected with a professional recruiter who can match you with the ideal career opportunity.
+Apply today to get connected with a professional recruiter who can match you with the ideal career opportunity.